unisonweb/unison/unison-src/transcripts/error-messages.output.md

                       a : Nat
                       a = 42
     - A watch expression, like > a + 1
-    - An `ability` declaration, like unique|structural ability Foo where ...
+    - An `ability` declaration, like unique ability Foo where ...
     - A `type` declaration, like structural type Optional a = None | Some a